SheLiuGH/my-portfolio/README.md

 # my-portfolio

-This is a personal design and art portfolio for myself, with the main intention being it is a place where potential clients, hiring managers, or business owners can take a look at examples of my creative works as well as my information as I look to get hired in a creative design position.
+This is my personal art and design portfolio, made with the intention to show potential clients, hiring managers, or business owners examples of my creative works.
+Alongside that, my information will also be made available here as to welcome any professional inquiries as I pursue work in a creative design position or freelance.